 - It takes 90 seconds for someone to respond to a text and 90 minutes to respond to an email.

-- Sending a follow-up text to your customers asking if they’ve read your email can increase open rates by as much as 30%.
+- Sending an automated follow-up text to your customers asking if they’ve read your email can increase open rates by as much as 30%.

 - 53% prefer SMS for fraud and service outage messages compared to 34% for email.